AnserBeg/soft-sme1/soft-sme-backend/BACKUP_SYSTEM.md

-# SOFT SME Backup System
+# NEURATASK Backup System

-This document describes the comprehensive backup system for the SOFT SME application, which protects your data against loss, corruption, or system failures.
+This document describes the comprehensive backup system for the NEURATASK application, which protects your data against loss, corruption, or system failures.

 ## Overview